-WUR AP indicates the start time of one WUR duty cycle schedule in the Starting time of the WUR duty cycle subfield of the WUR Parameters field in WUR Mode element.
+WUR AP indicates the start time of one WUR duty cycle schedule in the Starting Time Of The WUR Duty Cycle subfield of the WUR Parameters field in the WUR Mode element (see 31.5 (WUR duty cycle operation)).

 The Group ID Bitmap Size field is set to 0 to indicate that the Group ID Bitmap field is not present, is set to 1 to indicate that the Group ID Bitmap field contains a 16-bit bitmap, is set to 2 to indicate that the Group ID Bitmap field contains a 32-bit bitmap, and is set to 3 to indicate that the Group ID Bitmap field contains a 64-bit bitmap.
 The values of 4 to 15 are reserved.

-The Starting Group ID field contains the value of the first group ID of the Group ID Bitmap field if the Group ID Bitmap Size field is set to a non-zero value; contains the value of a single group ID assigned to the WUR STA otherwise.
+The Starting Group ID field contains the value of the first group ID of the Group ID Bitmap field if the Group ID Bitmap Size field is set to a non-zero value.
+Otherwise, the Starting Group ID field is reserved.

 The Group ID Bitmap field if present, together with the Starting Group ID field, indicates the group IDs assigned by the WUR AP to the WUR STA.
 Bit position n of the Group ID Bitmap field, if equal to 1, indicates the group ID with a value equal to (SGID + n) is assigned to the WUR STA, where SGID is the value of the Starting Group ID field.
 Bit position n of the Group ID Bitmap field, if equal to 0, indicates the group ID with a value equal to (SGID + n) is not assigned to the WUR STA.
 The Starting Group ID field value is treated as a 12-bit unsigned integer.